Momentum building linking Colin Kaepernick and the Seahawks

 The NFL Network reported Monday that Seattle general manager John Schneider had made contact with Kaepernick’s representatives on Friday.

 One source confirmed to the Times that the two sides are talking and that if a signing were to happen it would likely occur in the next few weeks.
-The Seahawks would probably want Kaepernick in the fold in time for the beginning of Organized Training Activities on May 30 (Seattle is beginning its OTA late and will hold just even overall due to penalties for violating rules regarding off-season practice levied by the NFL last September).
+The Seahawks would probably want Kaepernick in the fold in time for the beginning of Organized Training Activities on May 30 (Seattle is beginning its OTA late and will hold just seven overall due to penalties for violating rules regarding off-season practice levied by the NFL last September).

-The Seahawks had initially not been thought too interested in adding a veteran backup.
+The Seahawks had initially not been thought too interested in adding a veteran backup when the offseason began.

 But after considering drafting a quarterback the Seahawks did not use any of their 11 picks on a signal-caller.
-And on Monday the team waived the only quarterback t had signed as an undrafted free agent — Skyler Howard of West Virginia — after an unimpressive performance in the team’s rookie mini-camp.
+And on Monday the team waived the only quarterback it had signed as an undrafted free agent — Skyler Howard of West Virginia — after an unimpressive performance in the team’s rookie mini-camp.

-That leaves Seattle with Wilson, Trevone Boykin and Jake Heaps as the three quarterbacks on its 90-man roster.
+That leaves Seattle with Wilson, Trevone Boykin — who was arrested in March on marijuana possession and public intoxication charges, a case that remains unresolved — and Jake Heaps as the three quarterbacks on its 90-man roster.

 Coach Pete Carroll said in an interview on 710 ESPN Seattle Monday that the team was considering all options when it came to the backup quarterback position.